markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 * the type of the value (e.g., Java's `: BigInteger`)
 * as well as the language construct (e.g., `[NumberLiteral]`)

-By default, the tree is collapsed, as you can explore the computation by opening successive tree nodes.
+By default, the tree is collapsed, and you can explore the computation by opening successive tree nodes.
 Let's see what happens if the same program node is evaluated several times, a problem with the earlier value inspector mechanism.
 In this example, the `add` function is called three times in total: